mullerdavid/ctf_writeups/hcsc23/Forensics_Virtual_Machine/README.md

 A virtual machine image was distributed with multiple challenges of different types.

-TODO: upload VM somewhere accessible
+The VM files are hosted here: <https://1drv.ms/f/s!AhobjPOnjp03hDe14gRHWLEI-7qY?e=ARSfD0>

 # Forensics 1.

 ** After logging in, you are likely to get an error message of the Recycle bin being corrupted - this is not part of any of the challenges, you can ignore this message. **

 This is not the first time you have come across the activities of hackers from a competing company, so you read through all your old notes.
 Based on this, you think that the attackers could have gained access to the system by taking advantage of a vulnerability in the server.
 What is the full path to the first file you put on the machine?

 (example: hcsc{C:\Folder1..\FolderN\file.name})

 # Forensics 2.